A FEAST FOR THE SENSES

 Take a deep breath, inhale and maybe close your eyes.
 Especially at the break point many aromas can be detected.
 The scent will prime the tongue for the incoming chocolate.

 Place a piece of chocolate in the middle of the tongue and allow it to melt slowly.
 Coat the whole mouth with chocolate so all taste buds are activated.
-If you chew, less flavours will be released.
+If you chew, less flavour will be released.
 Look for fruitiness, acidity, sweetness or bitterness.
 Note how the flavour can change during the seconds you're tasting.
 There's a distinct beginning, middle and end.
 Like a little flavour journey, with different notes emerging at each phase.
 The texture should be smooth and velvety, not gritty.
 Fine chocolate has a long pleasant aftertaste.

 Cleanse your palate with water between tasting different chocolate.